What Is Mind Mapping?

 Your first step must be to choose an image representing what you want to communicate or convey.
 This can be a picture, a symbol, a written word, a sound, or anything else that comes to mind.
 The image should be something that you see clearly and easily.

 2. Add Branches From Your Main Idea

 Once you have chosen your initial image, you need to decide how you will relate the different ideas.
-To do this, you need to identify the main idea you want to express.
+To do this, you must identify the main idea you want to express.
 Each of these ideas should have at least one branch leading away from it.

 3. Group Ideas By Category

 As you begin to brainstorm your ideas, you will probably find them related to each other.
-To ensure that you don't lose track of them, you need to group them into categories.
-This will give you a better sense of where one idea fits in relation to another.
+You need to group them into categories to ensure you don't lose track of them.
+This will give you a better sense of where one idea fits with another.

 4. Organize Your Mind Map

-After you have completed your mind map, you need to organize it to refer back to it later quickly.
+After completing your mind map, you need to organize it to refer back to it later.
 There are many ways to do this, but here are some suggestions:

 - Use colour coding to distinguish between ideas.

 - Use arrows to indicate the direction in which information flows.